Funding for Women's Leadership Development

 Women & Leadership Australia (WLA) is administering a national initiative to support the development of female leaders across Australia’s automotive sector.
 The initiative is providing women with grants of between $3,000 and $8,000 to enable participation in a range of leadership development programs.

 The leadership development programs are part-time and delivered nationally via WLA’s blended learning model.
-Scholarship funding is strictly limited and has to be allocated prior to the end of this financial year (30 June).
+Scholarship funding is strictly limited and has to be allocated prior to the end of this year (31 December).

 Expressions of Interest